pwr4exp: Power Analysis for Experimental Designs

 #> trt 3 28 0.05 0.95467

-Power for specific contrasts
+Step 3: Power for specific contrasts

-The power for detecting pairwise comparison.
+To compute power for pairwise differences:

 pwr.contrast(crd, which = "trt", contrast = "pairwise")